strategineer/personal-website/content/blog/2025-01-23/index.md

 The Maze of the Blue Medusa features a ton of wild characters and trying, sometimes failing, to give all of them unique voices was a great learning experience and a ton of fun my players and I.

-## Write session summaries to help you make the game world more reactive to players's actions
+## Write session summaries to help you remember key NPCs and player actions to bring up again later

 Taking note of the big moments in each session gave me more opportunities than I would have had otherwise to weave previous events, player actions and reactions into subsequent sessions.

 This helped a ton and I don't see myself running a game again without writing session summaries.
 They can only help and will help even more as I become a better, more well-rounded GM.

-## Give players more opportunities to interact with their favorite NPCs.
+## Give players opportunities to interact with their favorite NPCs

 If players really like a particular NPC, I should give them opportunities to interact with that NPC more rather than less (this is another thing that megadungeons make harder).
 The literal bookworm Germander was a pretty big success with my players --- in no small part due to the unhinged voice I used for him.